Station development

 More travellers, larger stations

-If you would like to know more about the stations that are being renovated, visit the NS Stations website. (in Dutch)
+If you would like to know more about the stations that are to be renovated, visit the NS Stations website.

 Retail and hospitality industry at the stations

 Stations also have space for local tenants, such as florists, catering companies or tenants with their own retail formula, such as Leonidas or Döner Company.
-This allows NS Stations to provide a varied range of shops that caters to the desires of the passengers.
+Accordingly, NS Stations can provide a varied range of shops that caters to the desires of the passengers.

 Managing cultural heritage

-NS is the owner of a large number of historic buildings: from station buildings, signal towers and industrial workshops to platform structures and water towers.
-We do not consider this cultural heritage to be a burden, because they stand in the way of new developments; rather, they are an opportunity to create aesthetically pleasing station areas.
+NS owns a large number of historic buildings, from station buildings, signal towers and industrial workshops to platform structures and water towers.
+We consider this cultural heritage to be an opportunity to create aesthetically pleasing station areas.

-Historic buildings are often important in creating a pleasant atmosphere in their immediate surroundings.
+Historic buildings are often important in creating a pleasant atmosphere.
 We therefore strive to include our cultural heritage in the plans for redevelopment of the station areas.
 In so doing, the building or structure becomes an icon of the area, and it can serve in a new function for many years to come.